jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

 ---

-**🎯 Goal**: Configure automatic deployment from your GitHub repository to Azure App Services using Azure Portal's Deployment Center, then fix the generated workflows for monorepo compatibility.
+**🎯 Goal**: Configure automatic deployment from your GitHub repository to Azure App Services using Azure Portal's Deployment Center, then fix the generated workflows for monorepo compatibility using our automated script.

-> **💡 Alternative Approach**: For advanced users who prefer full control over their CI/CD pipeline, see the [COE Advanced Setup Guide](COE-ADVANCED-SETUP-GUIDE.md) which covers manual workflow creation with optimized monorepo support and path-based triggering.
+> **💡 Simplified Process**: We've automated the workflow fixing process!
+You'll use a single PowerShell command instead of manual YAML editing, making this much faster and more reliable for workshop environments.

 ### 5.1 Configure API App Service Deployment